Automattic/wp-calypso/packages/composite-checkout/README.md

 An optional boolean prop, `collapsed`, can be used to simplify the output for when the review section is collapsed.

+### PaymentLogo

+Renders a logo for a credit card.

+Takes two props:

+  - `brand: string`.
+This is a lower-case card name, like `visa` or `mastercard`.
+  - `isSummary: boolean`.
+If true, will display a more compact version of the logo.

 ### PaymentProcessorResponseType

 An enum that holds the values of the [payment processor function return value's `type` property](#payment-methods) (each payment processor function returns a Promise that resolves to `{type: PaymentProcessorResponseType, payload: string | unknown }` where the payload varies based on the response type).